plataplomo/hummingbot/workflow/hl_market_orders.md

 # Hyperliquid Market Orders Implementation Documentation

+## Current Status: ✅ FULLY IMPLEMENTED

+**Last Updated**: 2025-06-24

+The CyberDeltaEngine has a complete, production-ready implementation of market orders for Hyperliquid.
+The system converts market orders into aggressive IoC (Immediate-or-Cancel) limit orders with comprehensive safety features, decimal precision, and configurable risk management.

 ## Overview

-This document details the technical findings and implementation requirements for Hyperliquid market orders based on analysis of the official Hyperliquid SDK and API behavior.
+This document details the technical implementation of Hyperliquid market orders in CyberDeltaEngine.
+Since Hyperliquid does not support native market orders, the engine implements them as aggressive IoC limit orders with sophisticated pricing and safety mechanisms.

 ## Key Discovery: Market Orders are IoC Limit Orders